pydam/EmaLink/Readme.md

     * AndroidAPS with Medtronic pumps: 1.5 days

 **New!
 EmaLink Nano** (PCB: 5.0, Battery: 250mAh)
+*	This is the smallest version of EmaLink, specially made to be used as a necklace.
+The antenna was optimized for keeping it close to your body.
+It still have a good range while kept around you (nightstand, desk) but for maximum range you should opt for Standard or Micro.
 *  Size: 41x31x12mm dustproof, splash resistant
 *	Weight: 18g
 *	Battery life:
     * Loop/FreeAPS with Omnipod pod: 3 days